JulianKemmerer/PipelineC/README.md

 ![PypelineC Tool Flow](./docs/images/flow.svg)

-_An easy to understand hardware description language with a powerful autopipelining compiler and growing set of real life hardware design inspired features._
+_An easy to understand hardware description language with a powerful auto-pipelining compiler and growing set of real life hardware design inspired features._

 * Familiar software-like syntax that eliminates many HDL quirks that beginners (and experts) can fall victim to (ex. blocking/nonblocking assignments, reasoning about the sequential ordering of combinatorial logic).
 * Compatible with all HDL simulators.
 Ex.
 Can start Modelsim in seconds and imports human readable+debuggable VHDL w/ working print's.
 Pypeline allows native Python simulations to launch instantly.
 PipelineC can also craft custom ultra-fast compiled C based 'simulations'.
 Conversion to Verilog is also included as needed, i.e. for Verilator.